How to design your career in five steps - and plan for success

-Millennial leaders are rapidly rising through the ranks and changing our perspectives of leadership.
-We ask our resident careers expert how young professionals can accelerate success
+Millennial leaders are changing our perspectives of leadership.
+We ask our resident careers expert how young professionals can accelerate their career success.

 In the second part of our Quiver Inspiring Careers Series, careers expert Jan Bowen-Nielsen discusses the principles of success for millennial leaders, and how they can accelerate their leadership trajectory.